phalcon/documentation/docs/html-link.md

 ```

 ### Custom
-You can create your own serializers for relevant links by extending the [Phalcon\Html\Link\Serializer\SerializerInterface][html-link-serializer-serializerinterface]
+You can create your serializers for relevant links by extending the [Phalcon\Html\Link\Serializer\SerializerInterface][html-link-serializer-serializerinterface]

 ```php
 <?php